 Beautiful and captivating ambient atmospheres from this Seattle-based artist.

-Interesting electronic album from Faust organ player.
+Lifelike is an interesting electronic album from Faust organ player.
 At times ambient, at times experimental, the music is imbued with a sense of mystery and tension.
-He has a couple of collaborative albums too, but I am not sure they would fit in stylistically, as they are far more noisy.
+He has several collaborative albums too, and some of them feature interesting electronic arrangements.
+Irmler is unique in that he manages to coax really strange and very diverse sounds out of his organ.

 Dark Ambient with lots of processed sounds from this mysterious project.